 "Great conversations, truly sweet and welcoming Friends, who love to chat about anything geek culture related will warm your heart."

 This is just a short list of "The Allied Shinobi Cosplayer Army's" 60+ members.
-They are very welcoming and examiner will be following these group all the way up to comic-con. watch out for the documentary coming out this winter and small short film starting these talented Shinobi from Art Zeal and Opinion heads.
+They are very welcoming and examiner will be following these group all the way up to comic-con. watch out for the documentary coming out soon and small short film starting these talented Shinobi from the video work of Art Zeal and Opinion heads.